 Developing effective access controls is always a tricky balance between convenience and security, but it is well worth taking the time to ensure that each individual has the level of access that's appropriate for their role, rather than implementing blanket policies which are either too restrictive for some people or may allow others to access data they should not be able to view.
-It is a delicate balance in allowing easy flow of data but being mindful privacy concerns and government regulations such as the EU's General Data Protection Regulation.
+It is a delicate balance in allowing easy flow of data but being mindful about privacy concerns and government regulations such as the EU's General Data Protection Regulation.

 - 4. Don’t forget about operations.

 It is easy and fun to focus on the technical aspects in building a data management program.
 Often it is the operational details that come to haunt enterprise data efforts, leading to a slow erosion of performance, an undetected data breach, and the inability to filter out the “noise” to extract meaningful data results.
-It is critical to focus on building in systematic and repeatable processes in order to establish enterprise monitoring, to manage security control, to recover data at known points in time, to archive data while maintaining performance.
+It is critical to focus on building in systematic and repeatable processes in order to establish enterprise monitoring, to manage security control, to recover data at known points in time, and to archive data while maintaining performance.

 - 5. Not everyone is equal.